datademofun/heroku-basic-flask/README.md

 To see a more advanced Flask app that uses USGS data and Google APIs, checkout this repo: [datademofun/heroku-flask-quakes-lesssimple](https://github.com/datademofun/heroku-flask-quakes-lesssimple)

+This is a long README of the steps, but all the actual code and configuration for this app is included in this repo.
+You can copy and deploy it through your own Heroku account.

 # Deploying a simple Flask app to the cloud via Heroku